Keyforgeworks/Filter-Random-Sample-Tool/README.md

 ## Description

-PowerShell tool that provides functionality for filtering and randomly sampling data.
-It allows users to efficiently filter datasets based on specified criteria and then extract a random subset of the filtered results.
+PowerShell tool that provides filtering and random sampling data.
+Efficiently filter datasets based on specified criteria and then extract a random subset of the filtered results.
 This tool is designed to streamline data analysis tasks by providing a convenient way to isolate specific data and create representative samples for further investigation.
 The refactored "open file" button functionality enhances the user experience.

 ## Features